Skip to main content

 • A mentor/mentee leaves the organization leaving the other without their mentor/mentee

-• Ensuring that people are actually utilizing the program effectively
+• Ensuring that people are utilizing the program effectively

 • Mid-level managers do not give employees sufficient time to focus on the mentoring program.